githedgehog/docs/docs/concepts/overview.md

 ### User-facing API

 * VPC API
-    * __VPC__: Virtual Private Cloud, similar to the public cloud VPC it provides an isolated private network for the resources, with support for multiple subnets, each with user-provided VLANs and on-demand DHCP
+    * __VPC__: Virtual Private Cloud, similar to a public cloud VPC, provides an isolated private network for the resources, with support for multiple subnets, each with user-defined VLANs and optional DHCP service
     * __VPCAttachment__: represents a specific VPC subnet assignment to the Connection object which means exact server port to a VPC binding
     * __VPCPeering__: enables VPC-to-VPC connectivity (could be Local where VPCs are used or Remote peering on the border/mixed leaves)
 * External API